oie-mines-paristech/RTE_scenarios/README.md

 How to use this notebook ?
 ------------------
-* 0. Prerequisites: ecoinvent licence for ecoinvent 3.10 database
+* 0. Prerequisites: ecoinvent licence for ecoinvent 3.10.1 database

 * 1. Install the environment as explained [`here`](https://github.com/polca/premise?tab=readme-ov-file#how-to-install-this-package).
   Use **premise version => 2.3.1**.
   The authors tested the version of premise compatible with brightway2 but not the one compatible with brightway 2.5.
 If you test it with bw2.5, please let us know how it worked.

-* 2. Create a brightway project and load ecoinvent 3.10 database in the project.
+* 2. Create a brightway project and load ecoinvent 3.10.1 database in the project.
 It can be done using [`ecoinvent_interface`](https://github.com/brightway-lca/ecoinvent_interface).

 * 3. Run the following script for some chosen combinations of Year x IAM model x IAM scenario x French scenario.
-Here is an example for two French scenarios combined with the same IAM scenario, with ecoinvent 3.10
+Here is an example for two French scenarios combined with the same IAM scenario.
 * 3. (bis) Or run the file **run-premise-rte.md** provided in this repository.
      To go further : Example notebook to run premise with and without external scenarios [`here`](https://github.com/polca/premise/tree/master/examples).